sqrl-planner/helm-charts/README.md

 ### Changing MongoDB Credentials

-Due to MongoDB weirdness, if you're re-deploying the sqrl-planner chart with updated MongoDB credentials, the credentials might not be updated.
+Due to MongoDB weirdness, if you're re-deploying the sqrl-planner chart with updated MongoDB credentials, the credentials will not be updated (as they are stored in a volume that is not updated).
 To fix this, there are two options:

 1. Delete the MongoDB persistent volume claim and re-deploy the chart.
 To do so, run the following command:
 ```bash